scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 });
 ```

-Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#handle-exceptions) for the details of how to handle exceptions in ScalarDB.
+For details about how to handle exceptions in ScalarDB, see [Handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#handle-exceptions).